 Students who report Sexual Assault, Domestic Violence, Dating Violence, or Stalking have numerous options and support services available to them, including medical and psychological services as well as administrative, disciplinary, and legal options.

 On-Campus Resources

-Morton College Campus Police Department Room 119 Building C Available hours Mon-Fri 6-11 p.m., Sat-Sun 24 Hours; please ask to speak to a supervisor or designee on duty (708) 656-8000 ext.
-2200 or 2201
+Morton College Campus Police Department Room 119 Building C Please ask to speak to asupervisor or designee on duty (708) 656-8000 ext.
+2200

 Counselor